The Latest: Amazon Prime to be 1-day shipping instead of 2

 The move is likely to put even more pressure on big retailers, which have been racing to ship faster to catch up with Amazon.

-Amazon says it will offer one-day shipping to its Prime members around the world.
+Amazon says it will start to offer one-day shipping to its U.S. Prime members.
+In some other countries, such as the U.K., Prime members are already offered one-day shipping.

 4:30 p.m.